MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-setup-item-tracking.md

 > [!NOTE]
 > To assign item tracking numbers in warehouse activities, the **SN Warehouse Tracking** and **Lot Warehouse Tracking** fields must be selected on the item's item tracking code card.

-## To set up expiration rules for serial or lot numbers
+## <a name="to-set-up-expiration-rules-for-serial-or-lot-numbers"></a>To set up expiration rules for serial or lot numbers

 For some items you might want to set up specific expiration dates and rules in the item tracking code.
 This functionality allows you to keep track of when specific serial numbers and lot numbers expire.